 I guess if we don’t like what we sell then how do we convince people to try it.
 Marketing strategy?
 Must be!

-I bought these dried black grams to make Ulundhu Kali.
-They are also known as black lentils, mung beans… oh, it has so many names! checkout this Wikipedia page for where it is cultivated and it’s nutrition benefits and ofcourse it’s other names!
+I bought dried black grams to make Ulundhu Kali.
+They are also known as black lentils, mung beans… it has many names! checkout this Wikipedia page for where it is cultivated and it’s nutrition benefits and ofcourse it’s other names!

 I tell you, making Ulundhu Kali is hard work!
-You have to constantly stir the dough to prevent any lumps and burnt bottom.
-Then you have to cook them in lots of sesame oil!
+You have to constantly stir the dough to prevent any lumps and to avoid burnt bottom.
+Then you have to cook them in lots of sesame oil.
+Yikes!
 I would have been against this step a few months ago but not now.
 Sesame oil is good for women’s health.

-In the olden days, Tamil Nadu women used a variety of oils in their day to day life.
-After science interfered, we stopped using them and only stuck with sunflower oil to run away from trans fat.
+In olden days, Tamil Nadu women used a variety of oils in their day to day life after science interfered, we stopped using them and only stuck with sunflower oil to run away from trans fat.
 As long as I can remember, only sunflower oil is used in my house.

 This might not be best practice in the overpopulated and undernourished developing country.
 We need to bring back other oils and use it moderately to gain all the strength we have lost over the years.

-Bake and store it in an air tight container and enjoy it’s sweet aroma every time you open the container!
+Bake and store it in an air tight container and enjoy it’s sweet aroma every time you open it!